Kadrangelion/keplr-app/README.md

-# Getting Started with Create React App
+# Keplr-app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as an answer to a tech test.
+It uses styled-components & typescript

-## Available Scripts
+# Available Scripts

 In the project directory, you can run: